How to Prepare Your Home for Heavy Rainfall

 Examining your roof is a good place to start.
 Ensure your roof is in good condition and there doesn’t appear to be any potential exposures or damage.
-Look for missing tiles, sagging edges, cracks in the chimney and if you find any of these it is best to call an expert right away to have them examine and fix it or at least temporarily cover it.
+Look for missing tiles or shingles, sagging edges, cracks in the chimney and if you find any of these it is best to call an expert right away to have them examine and fix it or at least temporarily cover it.

 Clean Your Eaves-Trough

 Next up is cleaning your eaves-trough or gutters.
 If your gutters are not cleared properly, rainfall will begin to pool in troubled areas and this can cause your home problems.
 It is also important to make sure your downspouts are pointing away from your foundation.
-If water pools against the foundation it can seep into basements or cracks and now you have water in your home.
-Even minimal seepage can lead to mould or deteriorating foundation support which can cause problems down the road.
+If water pools against the foundation it can seep into basements or cracks in the foundation and now you have water in your home.
+Even minimal seepage can lead to mold or deteriorating foundation support which can cause problems down the road.
 The idea behind the gutters is to direct the water away from your foundation but without properly cleaned gutters that won’t happen.
 If constant clearing of leaves and dirt from your gutters is an issue it may be a go idea to invest in downspout covers similar to these: